jeju5/management/cs/aws/aws_developer.md

 * Security Group acts as a firewall.
 It is a service for EC2 & RDS.

-* AWS Fargate is a serverless compute service.

 * In General, anything comes out of encrypted AWS DB is encrypted.
   * ex) encrypted RDS -> encrypted snapshot